Women Friends are Priceless—and Vital

 Those Special Friends Who’ve Helped us Become the Women We Are Now

 Those special friends—those pre-boobs “Friends-for-Life” and those post-boobs “Forever-Friends”.
 Most of us have one or two or, if we’re really fortunate more women who have remained our friends through thick and thicker (or thin and thinner); through training bras and losing our virginity; through weddings and marriages (not the same thing); through kids and menopause; through elderly parents, funerals, and empty nests.
+Those friends who may not have been physically in our corner for each of these events but who have never once left our corner and who have supported us always (even when they had to tell us we were wrong).
+Those special friends who’ve helped us become the women we are now—and those women we have helped in the same way—are priceless.

 For me, they’re as necessary as breath, wine, and chocolate.
 (OK, I jest a bit—but just a bit.)